 From Leonora, the teams left for Coolgardie, which was once the third largest town in Western Austraila, at the height of the gold rush.
 After a quick stop, al racers headed towards Norseman, enjoying two nights of stopping in the town that was named after a horse who discovered gold in the 1894.
 Just goes to show that Australians are indeed more fun than most other people.

 The last leg of the competition led everyone towards Esperance.
-The town is situated on the Southern coast of the Continent and is well known for it’s huge stretches of white sand beaches.
+The town is situated on the Southern coast of the Continent and is well known for its huge stretches of white sand beaches.
 This was the perfect setting for a difficult finish stage of the race.

 Needless to say that nor images nor text can convey the thrill of being there, the feeling of the parked trucks or the exquisite Australian atmosphere.
 So, just to get an idea of how and what went down during the event- Statistics!